MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/basics-service-service-scheduling.md

 Make sure that you have the correct security role or equivalent permissions.
 Know more about security roles: [Manage security roles in service scheduling](manage-security-roles.md).

 > [!IMPORTANT]
-> The admin must follow the order as given in the [Service Scheduling scenario](#service-scheduling-scenario) while configuring entity records in the new scheduling experience.
+> The admin must follow the order as given in the [Scheduling scenario](#scheduling-scenario) while configuring entity records in the new scheduling experience.

 > [!NOTE]
-> If you have been using the legacy service scheduling, you would still need to configure entity records in the new experience. </br> All entity records can be configured from the user interface except Service Activity.
+> If you have been using the legacy scheduling, you would still need to configure entity records in the new experience. </br> All entity records can be configured from the user interface except Service Activity.

 ### Migrate Service Activity
 To know how to migrate your service activity entity records from legacy to new experience by running SDK code samples, see [Sample: Migrate Service Activity entity](migrate-service-activity-org-service.md).